city-artificial-intelligence/ai-uk-fringe-event-2024/README.md

 13:45-14:30 &ensp; Keynote 2 (30 min + 15 min questions).
 Session Chair: [Dr. Pranava Madhyastha](https://www.city.ac.uk/about/people/academics/pranava-madhyastha)
 > **Speaker:**  [Prof. Francesca Toni](https://www.imperial.ac.uk/people/f.toni) (Imperial College London)
 >
-> **Bio:** Professor in Computational Logic and Royal Academy of Engineering/JP Morgan Research Chair in Argumentation-based Interactive Explainable AI, in the Department of Computing at Imperial College London, where she is a member of the Artificial Intelligence research theme and the leader of the CLArg (Computational Logic and Argumentation) research group.
+> **Bio:** Francesca Toni is a Professor in Computational Logic and Royal Academy of Engineering/JP Morgan Research Chair in Argumentation-based Interactive Explainable AI, in the Department of Computing at Imperial College London, where she is a member of the Artificial Intelligence research theme and the leader of the CLArg (Computational Logic and Argumentation) research group.
 She is also a member of the GLAM research group and of the AI@Imperial Network of Excellence at Imperial College London, and the founding leader of the Centre for eXplainable AI (XAI).

 14:30-15:30 &ensp; Short presentation beyond SST (10min + 5 QA).
 Session Chair: TBC.
 - [Prof. Neil Maiden](https://www.bayes.city.ac.uk/faculties-and-research/experts/neil-maiden)	(Bayes Business school)